dr-cs/databases/slides/advanced-sql.md

 # WHERE vs. HAVING Example

-WHERE can't refer to select columns.
+`WHERE` clause can't refer to column aliases and aggregates in the `SELECT` list.

 ```sql
 mysql> select dorm.name as dorm_name, count(*) as occupancy